Ajaybalajiprasad/tk24/README.md

 ### About the Project

 Here is a straightforward TO-DO application with CRUD operations.
 This implementation uses SQLite for the database, as I'm more familiar with it than PostgreSQL.
 Below, you'll find information on API endpoints, CRUD operations and a database schema.
-Additionally, I've included commands for PowerShell and attached some screenshots to help you visualize these endpoints.
+Additionally, I've included commands for PowerShell.

 ## API Endpoints